mandiraroyit17-lang/docsearch/DOCUMENTATION.md

 ## 3. Experience Showcase

-> The two entries below marked **[FILL IN]** need your actual specifics — I only have what's in your resume, and inventing incident details would be dishonest in a job application.
-Everything else is drafted directly from your stated experience.

 **A similar distributed system you've built, and its scale/impact**

 At JPMorgan Chase, I led end-to-end development of Autom8, a distributed system (React.js frontend, Spring Boot microservices backend) that consolidated three legacy applications into one platform.
 The project reduced maintenance costs by 30% and improved response time by 40%, and was recognized with a Certificate of Recognition as one of the team's highest-visibility engineering achievements.